MysteryPancake/Houdini-VBD/README.md

 VBD is very similar to Vellum.
 The main differences are constraints and collisions.

 Vellum uses a technique called [XPBD (Extended Position-Based Dynamics)](https://matthias-research.github.io/pages/publications/XPBD.pdf).
 XPBD uses constraints to simulate soft body behaviour.
-Constraints are solved in parallel workgroups (colors) in OpenCL for better performance.
+Constraints are solved in parallel worksets (colors) in OpenCL for better performance.
 Colors are groups of constraints that aren't directly connected.

 Cloth is a good example of a soft body.
 It's easy to bend but hard to stretch.
 In XPBD this is simulated with distance constraints.
 Distance constraints try to preserve their rest length.
 When you stretch or squash a distance constraint, it pulls the points towards the middle until they reach their rest length again.
 Since shortening one constraint makes others longer, it's an iterative process.
 It propagates over several iterations until everything converges to the target length.

 <img src="./images/edging.png" width="700">

 VBD constraints are similar, but they're defined in terms of energy instead.
 The goal is reducing overall variational energy by reducing local energy per point.
-VBD constraints run over each point rather than each prim, meaning less workgroups (colors) overall.
-The Graph Color node allows workgroups for points as well as prims, so it works both for VBD and XPBD.
+VBD constraints run over each point rather than each prim, meaning less worksets (colors) overall.
+The Graph Color node allows worksets for points as well as prims, so it works both for VBD and XPBD.

 <img src="./images/energyreduction.png" width="700">